citygml4j/ade-xjc/README.md

 Note that you need to check which version of citygml4j is supposed by your version of ade-xjc.
 Use the following command to find out.

     % java -jar ade-xjc.jar -version

+The output will look similar to this:

+    ade-xjc version 2.2-b1
+    XML Schema binding compiler for CityGML ADEs; use with citygml4j version 2.2